-From the biodiverse waters of Bunaken National Marine Park to Tomohon’s volcanic highspots as well as Tangkoko-Batuangas Dua Saudara Nature Reserve’s diverse array of wildlife, those who visit will traverse one of Southeast Asia’s most underrated regions.
+From the biodiverse waters of Bunaken National Marine Park to Tomohon’s volcanic highspots as well as Tangkoko-Batuangas Dua Saudara Nature Reserve’s diverse array of wildlife, those who visit will traverse one of Southeast Asia’s most pretty regions.

 Where is Sulawesi?

-Sulawesi is the world’s 11th largest island.
+Sulawesi is the world’s 11th-largest island.
 Find it to the north-east of Java and Bali.

 How Do You Get to North Sulawesi?